Cool Old Games

 Introduction

 Badugi is a meld-making comparing card game in the draw poker family of games.
-Badugi Poker can be seen as the ‘low-hand’ equivalent of Five-Card Draw Poker, as the mechanics and phases of the game are very similar to Five-Card Draw, despite being “low-handed.”
-This also makes Badugi an excellent introduction to low-hand or Lowball-type games.
+It can be seen as the ‘low-hand’ equivalent of Five-Card Draw Poker, as the mechanics and phases are very similar, despite being “low-handed.”
+This also makes Badugi Poker an excellent introduction to low-hand or Lowball-type games.

 How to Play Badugi Poker?